 PDD is a relatively new disease that was first identified in the late 1990s.
 It’s not fully understood, but it appears to be transmitted through contact with an infected bird or their feces.
 Symptoms usually become apparent within 4-6 weeks after infection, but they can take up to nine months to show.

 PDD is a serious and potentially fatal disease, and it’s important to watch your birds closely for any signs of the disease.
-Early diagnosis and treatment can help improve the bird’s quality of life and extend their lifespan.
+Early diagnosis and treatment can help improve your bird’s quality of life and extend their lifespan.

-Symptoms of Avian Proventricular Dilatation Diseases (PDD)
+Symptoms of Avian Proventricular Dilatation Diseases

 - Appetite loss